mlg87/pr-reviewer-slack-notify-action/README.md

 - Notifications are now delayed until required checks pass (not immediate)
 - You **must** add a `concurrency` group to your workflow (see example above)
-- Job timeout should be set to slightly more than `polling-timeout`
+- Job timeout should be set to slightly more than `polling-timeout` (default: 35 minutes)

-If you need immediate notifications (old behavior), you can set `polling-timeout: 0` but this is not recommended.
+- Action now requires Node.js 22 runtime

+**Note**: If your repository has no required status checks configured in branch protection, notifications will be sent immediately (similar to v8.x behavior).

 An example of a PR lifecyle and how the bot works: